temperlang/temperlang-blog/posts/tangle-of-strings.md

 ## A cast of characters

 Lots of string corner cases deal with supplementary codepoints.
-Let's introduce some characters that will reoccur in code examples below.
+Let's introduce some recurring characters for the code examples below.

-Miao is a human language in the Hmong language family mostly spoken in and around Vietnam.
-It's often written using
+Miao is a natural language in the Hmong language family mostly spoken in and around China and Vietnam.
+It's often written using [Pollard Script](https://en.wikipedia.org/wiki/Pollard_script) which appears in Unicode in supplementary code pages ([U+16Fxx](https://www.unicode.org/charts/PDF/U16F00.pdf)).
-[Pollard Script](https://en.wikipedia.org/wiki/Pollard_script)
-which appears in Unicode in supplementary code pages ([U+16Fxx](https://www.unicode.org/charts/PDF/U16F00.pdf)).
-Many of its characters appear superficially similar to the Latin characters used by English writers because it was inspired by Cree.

 - '&#x16F00;' (U+16F00) Miao Letter Pa (seen above)
 - '&#x16F20;' (U+16F20) Miao Letter Yi Ka